FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Special Meeting - Full Meeting of Limerick City and County Council - 4 December 2017.md

 **Centre of Scale**, while Limerick, Galway and Waterford would be recognised at a lower tier

-as **Important National and Regional Drivers of Growth.** This would have significant--- 5
+as **Important National and Regional Drivers of Growth.** This would have significant
+---
+5

 implications for the development of Limerick into the future.
 He also expressed concerns